ALEHACKsp/SEHChainFaker/index.md

 ((DWORD*)exceptionChain[0])[1] = 0x1555555;
 ```

 In theory this should bypass the checks that are currently in place.
 But it will bring up some problems later on.
 One is if we do not restore the chain, but this is an easy fix, which I demo in the exmaple below.
-The other is that on some systems for SOME reason there is only one registered handler on the chain, making the original chain access throw a read access violation.
-To bypass this you can just check if there is more than one handler before trying to change anything.
+The other is that on some systems for SOME reason there is only one handler registerd in the chain, making the original chain access throw a read access violation.
+I haven't found a way to get around this since I have never had it happen on my PC.

-With all of this information we should be able to create a working bypass.
-An example implementation would look like this.
+Now with all of our reversing out of the way, we are done.
+Our final bypass should look like this.

 ***

-**Example implementation**
+**Example code**

 ```cpp
 #define RESUME_ADDRESS 0xDEADBEEF